 Free return trajectories may lead to the longest missions.
 A heliocentric orbit with apoapsis at Saturn and periapsis at the Earth has a period of 34 years, more than twice the typical 15-year duration for which spacecraft parts are qualified.
 That flight time can be reduced with maneuvers, gravity assists, and/or non-chemical propulsion; 25 years seems achievable even with chemical propulsion (Sekine et al. 2014).
 The sampling velocity for the latter trajectory was estimated at a few km s-1 but could in principle be reduced by carefully balancing the relative heliocentric orbital velocities of Saturn and the slower spacecraft with Enceladus’ orbital velocity around Saturn and the gravitational pull exerted by Saturn on the spacecraft.
 This approach only enables a single flyby, which may be sufficient to achieve the life detection measurements of Section 4, but with no contingency if the flyby circumstances prevent collection of enough sample.
 This risk and the long mission times make this approach not optimal compared to others described below.

 Saturn-orbiting trajectories have been considered for Cassini follow-on, mid-sized in situ mission concepts (Lunine et al. 2015; Eigenbrode et al. 2018).
 Sample return mission times can be < 15 years (Tsou et al. 2012; Sekine et al. 2014).
 Cassini operations have shown that repeated flybys are possible at a ≈ 3-week cadence with assists from Saturn’s largest moon Titan, allowing dozens of ~2 to 4 km s-1 flybys within a collection time that remains short compared to the roundtrip time of 13+ years (Tsou et al. 2012).
 Even upon collection at km s-1, identifiable molecules up to small chains of monomers survive impact if encased in ice grains (Gu et al. 1999; Burchell et al. 2014) because much of the impact kinetic energy goes into the latent heat of sublimation of ice.
 Without ice encasing, even the simplest structures would not survive impact (Burchell & Harriss 2019).
-The survival of the integrity of ice-encased microbial cells to ejection and sampling is an open question, although cells have been found to survive freezing in salty water (e.g., Cosciotti et al. 2019).

 Enceladus-orbiting trajectories require prolonged pump-down of the orbital velocity around Saturn via repeated flybys of Titan, Rhea, Dione, Tethys, and Enceladus itself in order to avoid consuming a prohibitive amount of propellant (Spencer et al. 2010; Sekine et al. 2014).
 Presumably, a similar amount of gravity assists would be needed to leave the Saturn system.
 An Enceladus orbiter study found a cruise time of 8.5 years, pump-down time of 3.5 years, and science phase of 1 year for a 13-year in situ mission (Spencer et al. 2010).
 Sekine et al. (2014) found that coming back to Earth doubles the mission time to 26 years.
 The chief advantages to orbiting Enceladus are (1) the minimal fly-through velocity of just 200 m s-1 (Massarweh & Cappuccio 2020), comparable to the velocities of plume particles, which minimizes changes to the sample upon collection, and (2) the high cadence of flybys relative to a Saturn orbit.
 Such a cadence may allow collection of enough material (grams) to sample microbial cells (Table 4).
 Due to Enceladus’ low gravity and the proximity of massive Saturn, stable sampling orbits are halo orbits around the Saturn-Enceladus Lagrange 1 and 2 points, with a period of ≈12 h and an arbitrarily low sampling altitude (Massarweh & Cappuccio 2020).